elvis77-op/Verifiable_SSH/README.md

 Be causious that when you modify the signing key paths, you may need to sync these changes in either config.py

 4. Build VSSH client image
-    1. Move the whole directory "VSSH_client" to the remote host that satisfy the [prerequisites](#prerequisites)
+    1. Move the whole directory "VSSH_client" to Host A that satisfy the [prerequisites](#prerequisites)
     2. Edit config.py
     3. Prepare customized scripts in ./scripts folder according to templates (ps, os-release, whoami)in it
     4. Define proxy and no_proxy in Dockerfile to help build the docker image (optional)